Travel agency: History

+In the early Cold War period, new intergovernmental programmes helped organise and subsidise long-distance migration from Europe, including the Provisional Intergovernmental Committee for the Movement of Migrants from Europe (PICMME), renamed the Intergovernmental Committee for European Migration (ICEM).
+In some countries, travel and migration agencies viewed these programmes as both competition and a source of new business opportunities, as the administration of passports, consular procedures, medical checks, and transport became more bureaucratised and commercially mediated.

 In 1951, the precursor to Helloworld Travel became one of the first travel agencies in Australia.

 In 1955, Henderson Travel Service in Atlanta, Georgia became the first African-American-owned travel company and the first to take large groups of black American tourists to Africa.

 A Keihäsmatkat advertisement from Rhodes in 1971.

 In the early 1980s, American Airlines' Sabre unit created a direct-to-consumer booking tool for flights, hotels and cars called eAAsySabre.

 In 1989, with the liberalization of travel for South Koreans, Mode Tour became the first travel agency in the country.

 In 1991, Hotel Reservations Network, the precursor of Hotels.com, was founded.
 At first, hotels did not pay much in commissions.

 With the advent of the internet, travel agencies migrated online and underwent disintermediation by the reduction in costs caused by removing layers from the package holiday distribution network.

 In 1994, Travelweb.com launched as the first online directory of hotels.

 In 1995, Internet Travel Network sold the first airline ticket via the World Wide Web.

 In October 1996, Expedia.com, funded with hundreds of millions of dollars by Microsoft launched as the first large online travel agency.

 At the same time, Cheapflights started as a listing service for flight deals from consolidators.

 In 1998, Lastminute.com was founded in the United Kingdom.

 In 1999, Expedia went public on the Nasdaq stock exchange.
 From 1999 to 2006, the number of travel agents in the United States plunged from 124,000 to 88,000 as many Americans switched to making their own travel arrangements online.

 Also in 1999, European airlines began eliminating or reducing commissions, while Singapore Airlines did so in parts of Asia.
 In 2002, several airlines in the United States did the same, which led to an unsuccessful lawsuit alleging collusion among the airlines, that was decided on appeal in 2009.

 In 2007, the launch of the iPhone and related mobile apps increased travel bookings made online.

 In 2008, the launch of Airbnb created an online marketplace for spare bedrooms and apartments.

 In 2011, the launch of HotelTonight highlighted instantaneous same-day hotel room booking.